Frequently Asked Questions (Online)

 I calculate the pre-final

-the homework and introduction assignment.
+the homework.
 You will find these grades in the homework

 system.
 I do not round each exam before entering